Blendify/blender-manual/blender_docs/manual/compositing/types/color/color_correction.rst

 Contrast
    Adjust image contrast.
 Gamma
    Exponential gamma correction, affecting the midtones of the image.
-(Works like Power in the Color Balance node).
+(Works like Power in the Color Balance node.)
 Gain
    Multiplier, stronger influence on the highlights.
-(Works like Slope in the Color Balance node).
+(Works like Slope in the Color Balance node.)
 Lift
    This value (can be negative) will be added (+), linear lightens or darkens the image.
-   (Works like *Offset* in the Color Balance node).
+   (Works like *Offset* in the Color Balance node.)

 Tonal Ranges (Rows)